sillybytes/sillybytes/posts/using_hakyll_with_cassius.md

 ```

 This way, we can execute `make watch` and it will recompile the *Cassius* files
 when needed.
-A normal `stack exec site watch` can be running along the side to
+A normal `stack exec site watch` can be running alongside to take
-take care of everything else.
+care of everything else.